flipacholas/Architecture-of-consoles/articles/nes.md

 {{% inner_markdown %}}
 The background layer is a 512x480 map containing static tiles.
 However, only 256x240 is viewable on the screen, so the game decides which part is selected for display.
 Games can also move the viewable area during gameplay; that's how the **scrolling effect** is accomplished.

 **Nametables** specify which tiles to display as background.
 The PPU looks for four 1024-byte nametables, each one corresponding to a quadrant of the layer.
 However, there's only 2 KB of VRAM available!
 As a consequence, only two nametables can be stored.
-The remaining two still have to be addressed somewhere: Most games just point the remaining two where the first two are (**mirroring**).
+The remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (**mirroring**).

-While this architecture may seem flawed at first, it was actually designed to keep cost down while providing simple **expandability**: If games needed a wider background, extra VRAM could be included in the cartridge.
+While this architecture may seem flawed at first, it was actually designed to keep cost down while providing simple **expandability**: if games needed a wider background, extra VRAM could be included in the cartridge.

 Following each nametable is a 64-byte **Attribute table** that specifies which colour palette is assigned to each block.
 {{% /inner_markdown %}}